nextstrain/nextstrain.org/content/docs/01-getting-started/03-zika-tutorial.md

 ```

 This command runs all of the manual steps above up through the auspice export.
-As before, you can copy the resulting auspice JSON files into your auspice installation directory and confirm that you have produced the same Zika site.
+As before, you can copy the resulting auspice JSON files into your auspice installation directory and confirm that you have produced the same Zika build.

 ## Next steps